intersel/jamrules/README.md

 Rules are defined within a rules set.

-A rule set is validated when all its rules are validated.
+A rules set is validated when all its rules are validated to true.

-If not, Jamrules will try the following rules set.
+If not, Jamrules will try the next rules set.

 If none of the rules sets are validated, then the object is declared "unmatched".

-we use the **createRulesSet** function to create a rules set, and the **addRule** function to add a rule in a rule set.
+We use the **createRulesSet** function to create a rules set, and the **addRule** function to add a rule in a rule set.

 ## Rules